bluerobotics/ardusub-gitbook/introduction/hardware-options/additional-peripheral-devices/sonars.md

 # Multibeam Sonars

 Multibeam imaging sonars are similar to mechanically scanning sonars in that they acoustically image targets in a top-down 2-dimensional representation.
-However, with multiple sonar beams the refresh rate is much righer and presenting a real-time image of what is in front of the vehicle.
+However, with multiple sonar beams the refresh rate is much higher presenting a real-time image of what is in front of the vehicle.

 The following multibeam sonars have been installed on ArduSub vehicles:
  * [Blueprint Subsea Oculus Series Multibeam Sonars](https://www.blueprintsubsea.com/oculus/) (Ethernet)